 Check if the planning controls apply to your property

-You can search your home or business address to see if your property is within 400 m of a Transport Oriented Development station on the NSW Planning Spatial Viewer:
+You can search your home or business address to see if your property is within the Transport Oriented Development area on the NSW Planning Spatial Viewer:

 • Click on the text 'Filter Layers' on the left of the screen to activate the search function.